MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-II-Office-Elementary-Secondary-Education-Department-Education/part-200-Title-I-Improving-Academic-Achievement-Disadvantaged/subpart-A-Improving-Basic-Programs-Operated-Local-Educational-Agencies/subjectgroup-ECFR3da56646dfe7570-Standards-Assessments/section-200.2.md

 (ii) Be consistent with relevant, nationally recognized professional and technical testing standards;

-(5) Be supported by evidence that -
+(5) Be supported by evidence that—

-(i) The assessments are of adequate technical quality -
+(i) The assessments are of adequate technical quality—

 (A) For each purpose required under the Act; and